Anastas Mikoyan: Personality and legacy

-Simon Sebag-Montefiore referred to Mikoyan as "slim, circumspect, wily and industrious".
-An intelligent man, he had the command of several languages.
-In addition to Armenian and Russian, he understood English and learned German on his own by translating the German version of Karl Marx's Das Kapital into Russian.
-Unlike many others, Mikoyan was not afraid to get into heated arguments with Stalin.
-"One was never bored with Mikoyan", Artyom Sergeev notes, while Khrushchev called him a true cavalier.
-However, Khrushchev warned of trusting "that shrewd fox from the east."
+Stephen F. Cohen described Mikoyan as a "heavily mustached, and reportedly sympathetic Armenian," while Simon Sebag-Montefiore referred to him as "slim, circumspect, wily and industrious."
+In addition to Armenian and Russian, Mikoyan understood English and learned German on his own by translating Karl Marx's Das Kapital into Russian.
+Unlike many others, he was not afraid to get into heated arguments with Stalin.
+"One was never bored with Mikoyan," Artyom Sergeev noted.
+Khrushchev once called Mikoyan a true cavalier, but also warned of trusting "that shrewd fox from the east."
 In a close conversation with Vyacheslav Molotov and Nikolai Bukharin, Stalin referred to Mikoyan as a "duckling in politics"; he noted, however, that if Mikoyan ever took a serious shot he would improve.

-Mikoyan had five boys (Stepan, Vladimir, Aleksei, Vano, and Sergo), and adopted the two sons of the late Bolshevik leader Stepan Shahumyan.
-He had so many children under his care that he and his wife faced financial problems.
-His wife Ashkhen would borrow money from Politburo wives who had fewer children.
-If Mikoyan had discovered this, he would, according to his children, have become furious.
+Mikoyan was deeply proud of his Armenian identity and viewed Soviet Russia as the best guarantor for Armenia's survival.
+In a 1959 meeting with U.S. Vice President Richard Nixon in Moscow, he raised the issue of the treatment of the Armenians in Turkey.
+He greatly enjoyed meeting fellow Armenians abroad, including former U.S. ambassador Edward Djerejian.
+In 1962, K. P. S. Menon described Mikoyan as Armenia's "most famous son."
+David Marshall Lang cited him as an "excellent modern example" of Armenian "toughness and endurance," while Khrushchev cited Mikoyan and his brother Artem as examples of Armenian success in the USSR.